DamoM73/lego-spike-tutorials/_build/html/_sources/02_hub_output.md.txt

 **Make**: Use your new understanding of the code to make a different program.
 ```

-You will now use all four status light command:
+You will now use all four status light functions:

 1. **Create** a new file called `hub_light.py`
 2. **Type** the code below into the file